William-Schutte/minds-db/README.md

 - `components/credentials` Components used on the credentials page
 - `components/navbars` Navbar compoents (used in layout)
 - `components/page` General components used throughout the app
+- `redux` Folder for redux store and slices